ic3-software/ic3-analytics-ops/README.md

 ## Documentation

-Refer to this [page](./etc/doc/en/README.md) for a technical description of the main concepts or simply browse the code to see how it works starting from the [shell](./src/main/java/ic3/analyticsops/shell/AOShell.java) class.
+Refer to this [page](./etc/doc/en/README.md) for a technical description of the project or simply browse the code to see how it works starting from the [shell](./src/main/java/ic3/analyticsops/shell/AOShell.java) class.